WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Deborah Kara Unger, Stephen Dorff, Johnathon Schaech

-One credit sequence later, we watch another family waiting in a backwoods cabin for someone to bring back their teenage boy.
-That someone is Jimmy, a military trained "deprogrammer" who's supposed to have the skills to undo brainwashing, something the family needs right now as their estranged boy, Justin, joined a notorious murder cult.
+One credit sequence later, we watch another family waiting in a backwoods cabin for someone to bring back a teenage boy.
+Their teenage boy.
+That someone is Jimmy, a military-trained "deprogrammer" who's supposed to have the skills to undo brainwashing, something the family needs right now as the estranged son, Justin, joined a notorious murder cult.

-Now for Jimmy, kidnapping, drugging, driving back with and restraining Justin in the cabin is the easy part.
-To deprogram him, however, proves to be a challenge as not only is Justin utterly convinced that his real family (as in the cult) is out there, but his real "real" family isn't all that functional themselves; through the course of the movie, it shows that Mr and Mrs Powell separated after one of them was caught cheating, Justin's brother Campbell has a short temper, and Justin knocked up his girlfriend Samantha, who is now taking care their baby girl, Zoe.
-Their situation worsens, unfortunately, when the cult itself decided to show up and surround the cabin, intent on killing those responsible for kidnapping their "brother" and getting him back.
+Now for Jimmy, kidnapping and drugging Justin before driving him back to the cabin is the easy part.
+To deprogram him, however, proves to be a challenge as not only is the boy utterly convinced that his real family (as in the cult) is out there, but his real "real" family isn't all that functional themselves; through the course of the movie, it shows that Mr. and Mrs. Powell separated after one of them was caught cheating, Justin's brother Campbell has a short temper, and Justin knocked up his girlfriend Samantha, who is now taking care their baby girl, Zoe.
+Their situation worsens, unfortunately, when the cult itself decided to show up and surround the cabin, intent getting their "brother" back and killing those responsible for taking him away from them.

 See, I like this concept.
-Perhaps there are already films tackling cult deprogramming before Jackals but this one is a first for me and I love the fact that it's even one bit slasher flick and another bit siege movie.
-One can imagine an intense psychological mind game between the deprogrammer and the cultist while a family fights off a murderous group from the plot alone but, perhaps, I expected too much.
+Perhaps there are already films tackling cult deprogramming before Jackals (2017) but this one is a first for me and I love the fact that it's even one bit slasher flick and another bit siege movie.
+One can imagine an intense psychological mind game between the deprogrammer and the cultist, while a family fights off a murderous group from the plot alone but, perhaps, I was expecting too much.

-Sadly, while the psychological aspects is there in the film's flow, some directions it took made its outcomes too obvious and almost borderline the film into tedious territories.
-Without giving away much, let's just say that a supposedly important player in the cast gets killed off too soon (and not so spectacularly, if I may add), leaving the rest of the "group" to deal with the brainwashing matter on their own and failing miserably multiple times.
-Perhaps it's the movie's attempt to toy with the audience's hopes that the drama brewing within this "group" would chip into the psyche of a cult member and somehow reverse whatever bullshit they are believing (plus there is that one teeny-tiny moment where Justin seems to recognize his mother), but, again, seeing how everyone in this "group" handle one another through the film, the results are painfully obvious and it could have been handled better.
-(In case you don't know who the "group" consists of, see paragraph# 5.
-Spoiler alert.)
+Sadly, while the psychological aspects are there in the film's flow, the directions Jackals (2017) took made some of the outcomes wasteful, predictable and borderline boring.
+Without giving away much, let's just say that a supposedly important player in the cast gets killed off too soon (and not so spectacularly, if I may add), leaving the rest of the family to deal with the brainwashing matter on their own.
+Perhaps it's the movie's attempt to toy with the audience's hopes that the drama within this dysfunctional group would chip into the psyche of their son and somehow reverse whatever bullshit he's conditioned into believing.
+But, seeing how everyone in this bunch treats one another so poorly throughout the story, the repeating failures of their attempts are painfully unsurprising and it could have been done so much better.

-This left Jackals more recognizable as siege and backwoods slasher hybrid of sorts, which would have been fine if the slasher antics are anywhere as good as the opening act, and the siege was more, what's the word?
+In turn, the slasher antics aren't anywhere as good as the opening act, and the siege scenes could have been more, what's the word?
 Perfectly timed?
-For me, what made movies like The Strangers (2009), or Them (2006) work so well is that their suspense has a build-up; we get to know the characters and their situation first before the movie creeps up the scares and shocks until its chaotic climax.
-Jackals, on the other hand, reveals the full extent of what the family is dealing with a way lot early and basically left them (and us), alternately waiting for one of two things to happen for the rest of the run: a dumb plan or an attack.
+For me, what made movies like The Strangers (2009) or Them (2006) work is that their suspense has build-up; we get to know the characters and their situation first before the movie creeps up the scares and shocks until its chaotic climax.
+Jackals (2017), on the other hand, reveals the full extent of what the family is dealing with way too early into the plot, throwing away opportunities to grow an empathetic or cathartic hook for the doomed victims.

-So I've been negative about Jackals so far, was there anything I enjoyed about it?
-Welp, apart from the cool-looking Father and his animal-masked flock of killers and the first 20 to 30 minutes of the movie, and that one scene involving one of our casts hiding underneath the cult's cars, not a lot really.
-The acting felt stone cold for a whole lot of the run as if the casts aren't even that invested in the story, most of the script is technically just our family pleading and begging Justin to remember and snap out of it as if it'll work in a snap of a finger, and the ending looked like as if nobody knew how to finish this damn movie and just cliffhangers everything.
-I want to believe Jackals would have been a fairly fun ride if it was handled differently, but truth be told, it is what it is now, a poorly paced and directed backwoods slasher-siege-cult monstrosity, and there's nothing much I can do but move on and see the next 2017 horror offering that I might enjoy.
+So I've been negative about Jackals (2017) so far, is there anything I enjoyed about it?
+Welp, apart from the cool-looking "Father" and his animal-masked flock of killers, and that one scene involving an unfortunate soul hiding underneath the cult's cars, not a lot really; the acting feels stone cold for a whole lot of the run, as if the casts aren't even that invested in the story.
+Most of the script is technically just our family pleading and begging Justin to remember and just snap out of it.
+Plus, the ending looks like as if nobody knew how to finish this damn movie and just cliffhangers everything.
+I want to believe Jackals (2017) would have been a fairly fun ride if it was handled differently, but truth be told, it is what it is now, a poorly paced and directed backwoods slasher-siege-cult monstrosity, and there's nothing much I can do but move on and see the next 2017 horror offering that I might enjoy.
 Perhaps another cult-related movie with a talking doll and Jennifer Tilly...

 Bodycount: